 “Our country is in danger, but not to be despaired of.
 Our enemies are numerous and powerful; but we have many friends, determining to be free, and heaven and earth will aid the resolution.
 On you depend the fortunes of America.
 You are to decide the important question, on which rest the happiness and liberty of millions yet unborn.
 Act worthy of yourselves.”

 Paul Revere and Joseph Warren’s friendship began in the midst of a revolution.
-They both joined St. Andrews Masonic Lodge and met regularly in the legendary, Green Dragon Tavern.
+They both joined St. Andrews Masonic Lodge and met regularly in the legendary Green Dragon Tavern.
 They both participated in the Boston Tea Party.
 They both engaged in acts of treason, that could have led them to the gallows.

 In the evening before the battles of April 19, 1775, Paul Revere came to Joseph Warren’s home.
 In Dr. Warren’s house, Paul received instructions.
 He learned of his role in notifying the countryside.
 He learned that the King’s soldiers were marching to take the American’s stored arms in Concord.
 That evening, Dr. Warren lit the fuse that started the Americans’ War for Independence.
 Neither of these friends could imagine that one was riding into the history books of a new nation.